keawade/keawade.github.io/_posts/2015-12-28-Advent_of_Code.md

 The elves have run out of wrapping paper and ribbon!
 For this puzzle we are given the dimensions of a bunch of presents as a list of strings and are asked to compute how much wrapping paper and ribbon should be ordered to wrap the remaining presents.

+Get your own puzzle input and record your progress over at [Advent of Code](http://adventofcode.com/)!
 <!--more-->

 # Part 1